 Not only is granite enduring and robust, but it is available in a surprisingly wide array of colours and grains.
 Some unique options include (but are not limited to):

-While personal preferences should always be taken into account, there are still some basic rules to keep in mind.
+While personal preferences should always be taken into account, there are still some basic rules to keep in mind when selecting which replacement granite worktop will suit you and your home best.
 Blue tends to be a soothing and relaxing tone; ideal for nearly any solution.
 The numerous shades within the surface also add a three-dimensional sense to the environment.

 Red granite offers a rich and warm feeling; a great alternative if the existing space has felt slightly cold or overly “sanitary” in the past.
 It is also said that red can add a sense of vitality to the space.